Jill Horstead: Personal life

-Horstead and her husband Greg McIntosh have two children, Brooke McIntosh (born January 5, 2005) and Summer McIntosh (born August 18, 2006), both successful athletes in their own right.
-Brooke, a pair skater, competed at the 2020 Winter Youth Olympics and won the bronze medal at the 2022 World Junior Figure Skating Championships.
-Summer followed in her mother's footsteps as a swimmer, competing at the 2020 Summer Olympics and becoming a double World champion, including in her mother's favoured discipline, the 200 m butterfly.
+Horstead and her husband Greg McIntosh have two daughters, Brooke McIntosh (born January 5, 2005) and Summer McIntosh (born August 18, 2006), both successful athletes in their own right.
+Brooke, a pairs skater, competed at the 2020 Winter Youth Olympics and won the bronze medal at the 2022 World Junior Figure Skating Championships.
+Summer followed in her mother's footsteps as a swimmer, competing at the 2020 and 2024 Summer Olympics, at the latter winning three gold medals, including in her mother's favoured discipline, the 200 m butterfly.